tidwall/uhaha/examples/kvdb/README.md

 [Uhaha](https://github.com/tidwall/uhaha) framework

-This is an example utilizing some of the most important Uhaha features, such as the tick callback, read/write/passive commands, and binary snapshots.
+This is an example utilizing some of the most important Uhaha features, such as the tick callback, read/write/passive commands, argument filtering, and binary snapshots.

 ## Commands